lauren-homan/logistic_growth/README.md

   scale_y_continuous(trans='log10')
 ```
 We can then plot our logistic model against the raw data to determine how closely our estimates represent the dataset.

+#### Results
+Our model provides us with the following values:

+N0 = 6.903e+00

+r = 9.990e-03

+K = 5.903e+10

+where N0 = starting population size, r = growth rate and K = carrying capacity.

+Upon plotting the logistic growth, using these values we obtained from

+# 3. Calculating population size at t=4980

+Where population growth rate is exponential, N(t) = N0e^rt
+Substituting in the previous values as defined by our model, this gives
+N(t) = 6.903e+00e^(9.990e-03 x 4980) =

+For the logistic growth model, defined as N(t) = K ...
+we know that the value of N will be equivalent to the carrying capacity, as this model assumes population growth is limited by the maximum number of individuals the population can support (k), which, in this case = 5.903e+10